 Does service play a part?Again, no. It’s entirely up to the restaurant to decide what style of service it wants to offer – and that has no bearing on a Michelin Star.

-Can any restaurant qualify?Yes, any restaurant of any style and cuisine can qualify for a Star.
+Can any restaurant qualify?Yes, any restaurant of any style and cuisine type can qualify for a Star.

-Do restaurants have to apply for a Star?If the restaurant is currently in the MICHELIN Guide then they don’t need to apply for a Star – all the restaurants in the guide are re-assessed regularly.
-And any restaurant can ask us to consider them for inclusion in the MICHELIN Guide.
+Do restaurants have to apply for a Star?If the restaurant is currently in the MICHELIN Guide then they don’t need to apply for a Star, as all the restaurants in the guide are re-assessed regularly.
+Any restaurant can ask us to consider them for inclusion in the MICHELIN Guide and we love receiving recommendations from our readers too.

-If the head chef leaves, do you automatically remove the Star?Not necessarily.
+If the Head Chef leaves, do you automatically remove the Star?Not necessarily, as Michelin Stars are awarded to the restaurant and not the chef.
 Sometimes the restaurant will promote the sous chef who is of equal talent to his or her predecessor; others might hire a talented chef from another restaurant.
 We will simply return to the restaurant and see how well we eat.

 Do you have set criteria that the kitchen must adhere to?There is no secret, mathematical formula – we’re just looking for really great cooking.
 Some Michelin Stars are innovative, some traditional; some offer set menus, others à la carte; some are casual places, others formal.
-No one person will like every single Starred restaurant and that’s how it should be.
-All we are saying is “these are the restaurants with the best food”.
+No one person will like every Starred restaurant and that’s how it should be.
+All we are saying is “these are the restaurants with the best food, where you will enjoy the most outstanding culinary experiences”.
 It is then up to the reader to choose the one that best suits their needs/preferences.

 Do you have a limit on how many Stars you can award in one year?No, there is no limit.
 We often have many candidates during the year but some fall away as they simply aren’t consistent enough; some have one or two great dishes in their repertoire but serve others that aren’t quite as memorable; and some kitchens can take a little longer for their cooking to mature.